wansors/myfaba-hacks/FAQ_TAGS.md

 FABA figures use NTAG203 chips, so ideally you should use those.
 Since they are almost impossible to come by, you can also use NTAG213 chips, which are the same memory size and almost the same functionality.

-Unfortunately there are many knock-off chips that do not work.
+Unfortunately getting the chips from NXP is tricky and there are many knock-off chips that do not work.
 Most of these behave as if the previously read chip was put on the FABA box regardless of their content, so be careful to turn the box off and on again before testing, otherwise you may wrongly assume they work.

 ### Known working NTAG213 chips